microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 Some possible optimizations:

 -   Omit the common parts of the paths in the node (as described above).
--   Compress repeated prefixes withing the nodes.
+-   Deduplicate repeated prefixes withing the nodes.
     This is distinct from the above because its about compressing prefixes shared by some but not all entries in the b-tree node.
+    This can be done with a prefix tree.
 -   Store large keys/paths out of line.
     Very deep trees can result portions of keys being store in a node that are larger than the target blob size.
-    These can be chunked and stored out of line.
+    These can be chunked and stored out of line by replacing any segments in the prefix tree longer than a constant threshold with a length, hash of the segment, and reference to a separate blob containing the full segment's data.
-    This can increase blob fetches when navigating in deep subtrees trees, but mitigates the cost of having such deep trees when navigating to their siblings and the upper parts of them.
-    This effectively makes the B-Tree more like the logical tree, adding extra depth to the portions of the B-Tree that are storing very deep trees.
-    This has the same issues (the update cost when stored in an immutable blobs store being proportional to the depth), and could be mitigated with the same approach (an indirection table use to break up particularly long paths).
+    The allows fetching of nodes at any path with O(log(N)) download, even paths that are O(N) in length.
+    The out of line chunks are only needed when enumerating tree content.
+-   When searching the prefix tree, for nodes requiring hashes, check the hashes in increasing length order to avoid hashing large portions of the path many times if short parts keep matching.
+This allows node lookup with O(path length) compute.
+-   Out of line path segments can be chunked.
+Using [a stable chunking scheme](https://www.tarsnap.com/deduplication-explanation) to split them into a tree, and hashing them [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) style could minimize update costs (reduce hashing time, and get better blob reuse).
 -   Model sequence indexes such that inserts usually don't have to change the indexes of other nodes in the sequence (ex: allow inserting at 2.5, instead of moving everything above 3 over one and inserting at 3).
     As long as the keys still sort in the right order, it should work fine, but can result in keys getting longer.
     May involve occasionally normalizing the indexes in a sequence to shorten indexes where inserts keep happening.
+-   Heuristically inline logical trees into B-Tree nodes.
--   Subtrees could be used as values in the tree instead of just the leaf values, allowing any of the Logical Node Tree optimizations in the section above to be applied to leaf subtrees.
+    This allows many of the optimizations from the logical tree nodes section to be applied to leaf subtrees.
--   Heuristically inline trees into interior nodes.
-    This benefits cases like breadth first traversal when the inlined trees have lower depth (in the logical tree) than large subtrees between them.
+    This could be done only at the leaves of the B-Tree, but allowing it anywhere benefits cases like breadth first traversal when the inlined trees have lower depth (in the logical tree) than large subtrees between them.
+-   Compression of field keys.
+    Field keys (and sequence indexes) occur a lot in the tree.
+    Unlike in the logical tree, these are scattered in a way thats hard to do shape/schema based compression, but there are two approaches that can still work:
+    -   Have a global (or type specific) table assigning short aliases for field keys (likely part of the stored schema).
+        This works well for keys from schema, but map style usage might not work well with it.
+        Fortunately we can pick a strategy is local to the specific type/schema, and handle nodes with map style usage differently (maybe with an escape?).
+        Storing short integers in the stores schema, or using hashes of the file names (full names can be looked dup in the schema) are valid options.
+        This could share code with path compression for edit representations.
+    -   Do compression on the blob level, for example deflate.
+Note that this might not need to be explicitly done if the network and storage layers already do compression.

 Limitations:

--   Does not handle super deep trees very well.
-    For a tree with depth greater than O(log(N)), the size of the keys stored in the B-Tree nodes is larger than O(1) and thus can lead to oversized blobs or require some extra splitting of blobs.
-    Every update pays at least the O(depth where change was made) cost as that path is stored at least once in the path from it to the root of the B-Tree which needs new blobs.
+-   Field keys and indexes take up space in the tree, occurring in the paths within the B-Tree.
+Not only are these not deduplicate based on shape/schema (like in the logical node tree's chunk encodings), but can actually be duplicated (worst case O(log(n)) times) when a subtree is split across multiple branches in the B-Tree.
 -   Traversal of sequences high in the tree reading small amounts of data for each item (ex: listing the file names in a directory near the root of a large file system) produces worst case access patterns, resulting in performance which is as bad as the Node Identifier B-Tree: O(log(N)) dependent blob fetches per property accessed.
+    Inlining can help with this, but is more limited in what can be done heuristically than in the logical node tree, and does not change the worst case asymptotic complexity.
+-   Logical tree encoding/compression tricks (ex: shape based chunk compression), can't be applied to nodes which have a large subtree under them since they can't be inlined.
+    Once case hurt by is nodes with bunch of fixed size fields, and one large field.
+For example a directory entry with lots of metadata (modification time, size, access time, owner, permissions etc, then the actual content field).
+The B-Tree will sort these fields, likely putting the content in the middle forcing the two haves to the meta-data to compressed independently.
+If inlining happens at the node/field level, each meta-data file would be compresses separately, and the their field key would explicitly occur in the tree as keys.
+    A separate compression pass could help, but here, but is more limited than the logical node tree's specialized approaches (which can maintain random access while compressed).

-If using a key value store instead of an immutable blob store, some edits can avoid paying the O(max(depth, log(N)) update costs by updating nodes in places (either appending delta information or directly editing blobs) as well as not having to update a blob just because its child got updated (same benefit as indirection in the Logical Node Tree).
+Just like with the logical node tree, if using a key value store instead of an immutable blob store, some edits can avoid paying the O(log(N)) update costs by updating nodes in place (either appending delta information or directly editing blobs) as well as not having to update a blob just because its child got updated (same benefit as indirection in the Logical Node Tree).

 ### Node Identifier B-Tree